jojaquix/atce/README.md

 This little project is inspired in the time I have been working on C after years of work in C++, the whole for a free matlab clone and expose the object pascal capabilities for some kind of projetcs.

-The idea is use **procedural programming technics** in some low level parts not related with the GUI where the widget abstraction (component) is the king.
+The idea is use **procedural programming techniques** in some low level parts not related with the GUI where the widget abstraction (component) is the king.

 The low level units use procedural programming, the high level units are based on Clases and OOP with super easy and intuitive ala Qt4+ Api, as the engine that will expose an OO api for object pascal allowing call functions and retrieval of properties as variables, i.e clear, save enviroment to file, etc.